Current Class

 Caroline Donnola

-Saturday, September 14, 2:00 pm – 3:30 pm, Eastern U.S. Time; 11:00 am – 12:30 Pacific U.S. Time.
+Saturday, March 1, 2:00 pm – 3:30 pm, Eastern U.S. Time (time zone converter)

 Whether you’ve been writing poetry all your life or have never done so, poetry is a form of expression that anyone can participate in.
 In this workshop—led by Caroline Donnola, who has taught writing classes for decades in business colleges, high schools, and continuing education programs—we’ll explore some of the elements that can be used to bring poetry to life; play with the sounds and rhythms of poetry; and do some in-class writing.
 Using writing prompts, each student will create a short poem in class.
 Together we’ll discover how poetry writing can help us unleash new kinds of thoughts and feelings and free us up from the constraints that can hold us back from creatively expressing and experiencing our lives in new ways.